maldoinc/wireup/docs/pages/quickstart.md

     db: DbService# Dependencies may also depend on other dependencies.
 (2)!
 ```

-1. The decorators do not modify the classes in any way and only serve to collect metadata.
+1. Decorators do not modify the classes in any way and only serve to collect metadata.
 This behavior can make
    testing a lot simpler as you can still instantiate this like a regular class in your tests.
 2. Use type hints to tell the library what object to inject.